-I use as one example the image of walking down a supermarket aisle and hearing a torrent of cascading water in untold volume used for the processing, packaging, and distribution of the products found on the shelves.
-Water is a fundamental externality in the covered with notifications and labels - USDA Organic; certified organic by Quality Assurance International; 25% less sodium than the leading competitor (630 to 880 mg); recyclable only where facilities exist; Forest Sustainability Council MIX certification of paperboard from responsible sources ("buying this carton helps you care for the world's forests"); further assertion that the product within was organic, contained non-GMO ingredients, was vegetarian, and had no added MSG and no artificial ingredients or preservatives.
+To provide an example, I recently took from the shelf a paper package of tomato bisque soup.
+It was covered with notifications and labels - USDA Organic; certified organic by Quality Assurance International; 25% less sodium than the leading competitor (630 to 880 mg); recyclable only where facilities exist; Forest Sustainability Council MIX certification of paperboard from responsible sources ("buying this carton helps you care for the world's forests"); further assertion that the product within was organic, contained non-GMO ingredients, was vegetarian, and had no added MSG and no artificial ingredients or preservatives.
 The nutrition facts were comprehensive: number of calories, total fat, cholesterol, carbohydrates, dietary fiber, sugars, protein, vitamins A, C, iron and calcium.
 Finally, the ingredients were listed: organic tomatoes, pulp, and paste; organic cream or milk, organic evaporated case syrup, organic corn starch, sea salt, organic basil, organic union powder, organic flavor, organic garlic powder, citric acid, organic spices, and last but not least, water, filtered, and also, presumably, organic.